 The French call it “La Madjer”, after its inventor, Algerian and FC Porto striker Rabah Madjer.
 This skill requires a low cross with enough pace to allow the forward to redirect the ball with his heel, while letting the ball roll between his legs.
 By capitalizing on the element of surprise, the keeper and defenders in front of him often have no chance to react.
-A difficult move, but which results in spectacular moments, like the one we had this weekend thanks to Didier Drogba.
-Here is a small selection.
+A difficult move, but which results in spectacular moments.

 Didier Drogba – Montreal Impact v Chicago Fire

-Only in his second appearance of the 2016 season, Didier Drogba makes us marvel at his tremendous talent with this sumptuous goal following a low cross passing between the defender’s legs by Dominic Oduro.
+In only his second appearance of the 2016 season, Didier Drogba made us marvel at his tremendous talent with this sumptuous goal following a low cross passing between the defender’s legs by Dominic Oduro.
 But the former Ivory Coast captain had already shown IMFC supporters what he is capable of…

 Rabah Madjer – FC Porto v Bayern Munich, European Cup final

 The first time a goal like this was seen, it was on the biggest stage: during a European final.
 In 1987, FC Porto faces Lothar Matthäus’ Bayern Munich.
 The Germans take an early 1-0 lead in the 25th minute and already dream of hoisting the European Cup, but Madjer levels the game in the 77th minute with a memorable goal, one which will inspire a generation of players.
 FC Porto will go on to win the final 2-1 and Madjer becomes a hero, both in the Portuguese city and in his home country.

 Didier Drogba – Montreal Impact vs Toronto FC